 Lead the way to empower people, protect our planet and secure your profit

-If you can’t compete with the giants who have humongous advertising budgets, Cyber Monday may not give you much of an advantage.
-And since you value green hosting by RAIDBOXES, you’re probably taking other steps to help protect our planet anyway.
+If you can't compete with the giants who have huge advertising budgets, Cyber Monday might not give you much of an advantage.
+And since you value green hosting from Raidboxes, you're probably taking more steps to protect the planet anyway.

 So, before you jump on the price-dumping holiday sale bandwagon, I suggest you take a step back and see where you and your brand align with the idea behind excessive consumerism over the holidays.
 Ask yourself: “Is participating in Cyber Monday ‘on-brand’?”